satishthulva/sylenium-framework/README.md

 ---

+### :crossed_flags: Not using CI :crossed_flags:

+Running tests locally is easy, get your tests into a scalable distributed execution mechanism within a CI pipeline. **note:** running locally is very useful, we can guard our feature branches that way.
+CI can help guard master PR's and production

+---

 ### Please contribute!

 Now that we have that out of the way, I would also like that you create atleast 1 pull request to the selenide project when using this framework.
 You can find the repository here: